SeadomGames/MirrorOS/SECURITY.md

 If you spot a vunlnerabilty, speak up!
 We rely on our developer community a lot.
 To report a vunerabilty, start a pull request to the "unsecure" branch.
 In the discription of the pull request, include where you found the vunerabilty and what it does.
 If the rest of the dev commuinty agrees with you, the file will be pulled to the "unsecure" branch and admins will do the rest.
+We'll also draft a security advisory.
+The branch diffrence is just to isolate the code.